benjamincrozat/content/posts/laravel-collections.md

 ## Introduction

 [Laravel Collections](https://laravel.com/docs/collections) are a powerful tool for manipulating arrays.
-They wrap native PHP array functions, create new useful ones and provide a fluent interface for working with them.
+They wrap native PHP array functions, create new useful ones, and provide a fluent interface for working with them.

 They're also immutable, meaning they do not modify the original array.
 Instead, they return a new collection with the changes applied.